Tomie56/Influence_Functions/readme.md

 ## What This Project Does

-Given a trained model and a chosen **test sample**, we perform the following steps:
+Given a trained model and a chosen **test sample**, this repo performs the following steps:

 1. **Influence Functions (IF)**: Approximate the effect of each training point on the test loss.